Undergraduate Catalog 2024-2025

 Recent Term(s) Offered: None

-A capstone course designed for senior religious studies majors.
+Capstone course for students to use knowledge of theories and methods in Religious Studies to craft original research papers.
 Students will complete projects that demonstrate their research, writing, and analytical skills.

 Restriction(s): Students with a semester level of Academy Junior, Academy Senior, Freshman, Junior or Sophomore may not enroll.